bitpay/bitcore/README.md

     http://localhost:3000

+## DB storage requirement

+To store the blockchain and address related information, Insight uses LevelDB.
+Two DBs are created: txs and blocks.
+By default these are stored on <insight root>/db (this can be changed on config/config.js).

+As Feb/2014, storing the blockchain take ~ 31Gb of disk space on levelDB, and insight need ~7hrs to complete the syncronization process.

 ## Syncing old blockchain data

-  Run sync from insight repository (to save old blocks and transactions in LevelDB):
+  Old blockchain data can by sync manually from insight repository (to save old blocks and transactions in LevelDB):

   Create folders: